 What do you offer academic staff at SOAS?

 Academic staff are encouraged to join any event on our general programme, and some events are specifically designed for academic staff.
-The Learning & Teaching Unit offer a programme to support the development of classroom-based practice.
+The ADD offer a programme to support the development of classroom-based practice.

-For new academic staff in particular, there is the SOAS New Staff Orientation Programme, a mentoring scheme, and access to an accredited Learning and Teaching course for new lecturers with less than two years teaching experience (a requirement of probation).
+For new academic staff in particular, there is the SOAS New Staff Orientation Programme, a mentoring scheme, and access to an accredited ADD course for new lecturers with less than two years teaching experience (a requirement of probation).